legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 6.3.
 Recesses

-Additionally, where a well is created on each side of the vessel between a superstructure or deckhouse, and the bulwark in way of that superstructure or deck house, the following formula may be used to determine the required freeing port areas on each side of the vessel for the well concerned:
+In considering an individual case, the Administration will take into account the vessels past performance in service and the declared area(s) of operation and any other conditions which restrict the use of the vessel at sea which will be recorded on the load line certificate issued to the vessel.
+(See section 4.1.3.)

 Batteries of a type suitable for marine use and not liable to leakage should be used.
 Areas in which batteries are stowed should be provided with appropriate ventilation to prevent an accumulation of gas which is emitted from batteries of all types.

-### 8a.
-ELECTRICAL INSTALLATIONS -VESSELS OF LESS THAN 500GT
+### 7b.
+MACHINERY – VESSELS OF 500GT AND OVER

-### 8a.2.
-Lighting
+### 8a.1.
+Installation

 Batteries of a type suitable for marine use and not liable to leakage should be used.
 Areas in which batteries are stowed should be provided with appropriate ventilation to prevent an accumulation of gas which is emitted from batteries of all types.

 ### 8a.4.
 Emergency Power

-### 10a.
-BILGE PUMPING – VESSELS OF LESS THAN 500GT
+### 8a.4.
+Emergency Power

-The emergency source of power should be independent of the main power supply, external to the engine room, and with separate distribution.
+Emergency power should be readily available to supply the required emergency lighting, radio installation and navigation aids for a minimum of 3 hours.
+As a minimum, the navigation aids to be supplied by emergency power to include GPS, echo sounder and AIS.
+The emergency power supply should be adequate to also supply any electrical emergency equipment fitted, such as fire pumps, bilge pumps, watertight doors, and rescue boat davit.

 The emergency source of power should be independent of the main power supply, external to the engine room, and with separate distribution.